-Additional Requirements......17 General Education/MnTC......30 Total Credits60
+Program Requirements 13 Additional Requirements 17 General Education/MnTC 30 Total Credits 60

 The Associate of Science (AS) in Biomedical Technology degree program prepares students for entry-level positions in biomedical companies or for transfer to four-year colleges.
 For assistance in program planning, or to explore additional transfer options, students should schedule a time to meet with an academic advisor.
 This degree may transfer in part or in its entirety to baccalaureate institutions.
 Students should meet with a representative of the transfer institution when planning their program.
 The Biomedical Technology degree provides a solid foundation in science and technology as well as proficiency in problem solving, critical analysis, oral and written communication, and interpersonal skills.
-For additional information about our biomedical programs, visit our website at: http://www. anokaramsey.edu/BMED.
+For additional information about our biomedical programs, visit our website at: AnokaRamsey.edu/BMED.